-Snapshot Overview

-Grant Title Union County OneOhio 2025 County Grants

-The Union County OneOhio (UCOO) first round of grants will be awarded to

-eligible organizations that apply and are selected for funding.
-To be

-Description considered for funding, applicants must demonstrate the program or

-services intended for funding align with Approved Purposes.

-To be eligible for UCOO funding, organizations must be in good standing and

-meet the following criteria:

-Any non-profit organization; or

-Eligibility Private, for-profit organizations offering services that meet the

-purpose of this RFP; or

-Any form of state or local government

-Total Awards in this cycle will total no more than

-Available \$150,000.00

-Funding

-Award No

-Ceiling

-Length of 12, 24 or 36 months

-Projects

-Match Νο

-Required

-Technical To ensure timely and appropriate response to all inquiries, please send

-Assistance questions in writing to UCOneOhio@unioncountyohio.gov.
-All questions

-Contact must be submitted by 5:00 pm on 3/18/2025.
-All responses will be posted at

-https://www.unioncountyohio.gov/departments/Commissioners/UnionCou

-ntyOneOhioLocalGovernanceCommittee
+Snapshot Overview Grant Title Union County OneOhio 2025 County Grants The UCOO first round of grants will be awarded to eligible organizations that apply and are selected for funding.
+To Description be considered for funding, applicants must demonstrate the program or services intended for funding align with Approved Purposes.
+To be eligible for UCOO funding, organizations must be in good standing and meet the following criteria: Tax-exempt organizations under Section 501(c)(3) or other relevant sections of the Internal Revenue Service Code: or Eligibility Private, for-profit organizations offering services that meet the charitable purpose of the Foundation; or Any form of state or local government Total Available Funding Awards in this cycle will total no more than \$ Award Ceiling Yes Length of Projects TBD Match Required TBD Technical Assistance Contact To ensure timely and appropriate response to all inquiries, please send questions in writing to UCOneOhio@unioncountyohio.gov